Anomaly Detection Data with Fraudulent Healthcare Providers

 Finally, we tried a Support Vector Classifier using linear and nonlinear kernels.
 With the nonlinear kernel (poly, sigmoid, rbf), unlike Gradient Boosting Classifier, the score of grid search models oscillated majorly between 0.8 and 0.9.
 The best model had a train score of 0.85 and a test score of 0.83.
 With the linear kernel, which was very computationally expensive and time-consuming, the final train and test scores were 0.88 and 0.84, not much higher than that of non-linear kernels.

-6. Model Comparison & Feature Selection
+6. Data on Model Comparison & Feature Selection

 Based on test recall scores, the performance of models is as follows:

 GBC (.93) > LR (.89) > SVC (.84) > RF (.7).

 Gradient Boosting Classifier performed the best, followed closely by simple Logistic Regression.
 Except for Random Forest, the other models did not show much overfitting, meaning their train and test scores were close.

 Bringing our focus back to the most important features for detecting fraudulent healthcare providers, we focused on Logistic Regression and Random Forest.
 The 9 features that were selected by Logistic Regression turned out to be highly consistent with the most important features selected by Random Forest.
 7 features overlapped.

 Among those features, many of them correlated with the size of a provider.
 In general, bigger providers handle more patients, claims, a larger amount of revenue (deductible + reimbursement), more numbers of claims per patient, more inpatients that come from different states, etc. Our model suggested that such providers tend to be fraudulent.
 Intuitively, bigger providers possess more resources to conduct fraud and they have a high volume of claims in which they could bury fraud claims to avoid detection.